 Risk of Getting Stuck / Stranded

 I wish I could say there was a way to avoid it but there really is not.
 You will have to know how to drive or ride through the slushy areas safely.
-Good part however is that the slush mostly is limited to the places I mentioned above.
-In Ladakh, there could be some towards the top of the passes; specially Khardung La and Chang La.
+The good part however is that the slush mostly is limited to the places I mentioned above.
+In Ladakh, there could be some towards the top of the passes, specially Khardung La and Chang La.

 There are really two aspects to it.
 One is of the melting snow and then the Monsoon.
 So the melting snow would have created the water stream and the rain would have just made it even more furious.

 Also read: Best time to visit Leh Ladakh

 If you are traveling on a motorcycle then it becomes of even utmost importance.
-You will have to carry an entire rain suit that is capable of taking the beating for hours together if required.
-Do not carry just one pair of shoes and if possible, carry a pair of sandals as well.
+You will have to carry an entire rain suit that is capable of taking the beating of the rain for hours if required.
+Do not carry just one pair of shoes and if possible, carry a pair of rubber sandals as well.

 Now comes the part about packing your stuff.
 If you were traveling by car, then make sure that you do not put anything on the roof.
 Even if you have it all well packed and sealed, prefer to accommodate as much of the luggage as you can inside the car itself.

-- Find a good waterproof bag, some large polybags (like the ones they give you in showrooms after you buy new clothes) and a large tarpaulin or black packing polythene
+- Find a good waterproof bag and some large polybags (like the ones they give you in showrooms after you buy new clothes)

-- First put your clothes in the polybags.
+- First, put your clothes in the polybags.

-- Then put them in the bag.
+- Then put them in your bag.